-Intermedium would like to introduce our senior thought leaders at this year's Federal Budget Breakfast Briefing.
+Intermedium would like to introduce our senior thought leaders at the 2024 Federal ICT and Digital Horizon breakfast briefing

 Judy was a Deputy Commissioner of Taxation when she left the Australian Public Service and was responsible for a range of major ICT-dependent program reforms, including the implementation of the Tax File Number System.

 She has an MBA from the Australian Graduate School of Management and founded Intermedium in 2004, as a specialist researcher of Australian public sector use of digital and ICT.